-Slow Cooker Chickpea Curry Recipe is made from scratch with very little effort.
-The thick sauce goes great with rice and it also freezes perfectly.
+This Vegan Chickpea Curry Recipe is made from scratch with very little effort.
+The thick sauce is made in the slow cooker & then you just spoon it over rice

 When I made this recipe I wanted to make sure it was one that could be made for a person who had to go to work or leave the house for many hours.
 But ...